-- Section 3.
-That Resolution No. 1464 be, and the same hereby is, rescinded. - Section 4.
+Section 3.
+That Resolution No. 1464 be, and the same hereby is, rescinded.

+Section 4.
 That this ordinance shall become effective upon the date and at the time of its final passage.

-RESOLUTION NO. 3111
+RESOLUTION NO.3257

-Setting Guidance for FY 2024 General Fund Operating Budget and Capital Improvement Program for FY 2024 to FY 2033
+Setting Guidance for FY 2026 General Fund Operating Budget and Capital Improvement Program for FY 2026 to FY 2035

-WHEREAS, the City Council of Alexandria will pass a resolution establishing Council's process for formulating the Operating Budget and the Capital Improvement Program (CIP) and requires that City Council set budget guidance for the City Manager and the School Board for the FY 2024 budget; and
+WHEREAS, the City Council of Alexandria will pass a resolution establishing Council's process for formulating the Operating Budget and the Capital Improvement Program (CIP) and requires that City Council set budget guidance for the City Manager and the School Board for the FY 2026 budget; and

-WHEREAS, the City will seek input into the development of the FY 2024 budget; and
+WHEREAS, the City will seek input into the development of the FY 2026 budget; and

-WHEREAS, the City Council's budget deliberations and annual spending decisions should reflect a balancing of the Strategic Priorities adopted by the City Council in March of calendar year 2022; and
+WHEREAS, the City Council's budget deliberations and annual spending decisions should reflect a balancing of the Strategic Priorities adopted by the City Council in March of calendar year 2022 and updated in January 2024; and